 The University of Nebraska at Kearney provides graduate students with financial assistance in the form of scholarships and loans.
-Our office assists students with financial aid from federal and state resources, the University and private organizations.
-Frequently students receiving assistance to pay for college for UNK are funded through a variety of sources.
-It is the responsibility of the Office of Financial Aid to coordinate the application and awarding process of multiple types of aid for our students.
+The Financial Aid office assists students with financial aid from federal and state resources, the University and private organizations.
+Frequently students receiving assistance to pay for college are funded through a variety of sources.
+It is the responsibility of the Office of Financial Aid to coordinate the application and awarding process of multiple types of aid for students.